lisp-docs/cl-language-reference/docs/chap-9/j-c-dictionary/_makecondition.md

-:format-control "This is your ~:R error."
+:format-control "This is your &#126;:R error."